gulatiKK/item-locater/README.md

 as you will discover each item and container can be stored in another container.
 For example:
 You would like to save your item 'shoes' to the container 'cupboard' you will simply relate these two and them the cupboard will show as the container of shoes until you wish to change the location or delete the item.
-Before you run the code be sure to change you ip address in the itemlist.js file, you will find it at the very top.
+Before you run the code follow this checklist
+1. Be sure to change you ip address in the itemlist.js file, you will find it at the very top
+2. Enter this cmd in terminal, $ npm i express mongoose nodemon dotenv
-That's it from our readme page and we hope you have a great experince Thankyou
+3. Us the connectMe.js file to connect the mongoDB repository to you computer That's it from our readme page and we hope you have a great experince Thankyou